 Magnesium deficiency leads to gallstones, fibromyalgia calcification, heel spurs, kidney stones, and breast tissue calcification.
 How does it happen?
 Magnesium regulates the entrance to the cell for calcium.
 When magnesium is deficient, calcium can not enter the cell.
 Calcium deposits outside cells in soft tissues such as the lining of arteries or bronchial tubes.

 How Much Magnesium and Calcium We Suppose to Take?

 Dr.Carolyn Dean M.D., N.D. recommends the balance between calcium and magnesium as 1 to 1.
 She supports calcium RDA from the UK as 700mg and WHO (500-600mg).

 RDA is a Recommended Dietary Allowance.
 WHO is the World Health Organization.

 The RDA for magnesium is 400mg of elemental magnesium.
 According to Dr. Carolyn Dean, individuals need more of it.
 People are different.
-Some of them are sensitive to magnesium supplements thanks to laxative effects.
-Magnesium oxide is absorbed just 4 percent.
+Some of them are sensitive to magnesium supplements, thanks to laxative effects.
+Magnesium oxide is absorbed in just 4 percent.

-People who deficient in magnesium can take 4-5 Tsp of ReMag a day.
+People deficient in magnesium can take 4-5 Tsp of ReMag a day.